 Pre-assigned students will be expected to complete the following as part of the Substance-Free Community Standards:

-- Residents will not be in possession of, use, or be under the influence of, alcohol, tobacco, or other illegal substances while within the residence.
-Nor will they misuse legal substances or prescription drugs.
+- During their time in the Substance-Free Community, residents will not possess or consume alcohol, tobacco, or illegal substances either within or outside the residence, nor will they misuse legal substances or prescription drugs.

 - Residents will ensure that all guests also adhere completely to these standards.